 - Sprinkle the flour all over and stir it together, while cooking for 1-2 minutes.

-- Stir in the turkey or chicken, peas, and corn.
-Remove from heat and pour into prepared baking dish.
+- Stir in the turkey, peas, and corn.
+Remove from heat and pour into 9x13 or 3 quart baking dish.

 - Roll the puff pastry into a 11x15 rectangle and lay over the filling.
 Prick the pastry all over with a fork, about 10 times.

 - In a small bowl, beat the egg and water together until frothy.
-Brush the egg wash over the pastry.
+Evenly brush the egg wash over the pastry.

 - Bake for 30-35 minutes until the pastry is deep golden brown and the filling is bubbly.